RickofManc/fresh-casts/README.md

 1. On the Application Configuration page for the new app, click on the Resources tab.
 1. In the Add-ons search bar enter "Postgres" and select "Heroku Postgres" from the list - click the "Submit Order Form" button on the pop-up dialog.
 1. Next, click on Settings on the Application Configuration page and click on the "Reveal Config Vars" button - check the DATABASE_URL has been automatically set up.
-1. Add a new Config Var called DISABLE_COLLECTSTATIC and assign it a value of 1.
+1. Add a new Config Var called DISABLE_COLLECTSTATIC and assign it a value of 1 - Remove this when releasing for Production.
 1. Add a new Config Var called SECRET_KEY and assign it a value - any random string of letters, digits and symbols.
 1. The settings.py file should be updated to use the DATABASE_URL and SECRET_KEY environment variable values as follows :